aretasg/preFold/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ### Acknowledgments & Disclaimer
 preFold is an original work and does not copy any code elements or principles of FoldIndex source code.
-It was built/cloned only using ideas presented in the FoldIndex (Prilsuky and Felder et al, 2005) and algorithm (Uversky et al, 2000) publications, preFold was further improved using these ideas as a foundation.
+It was built/cloned only using ideas presented in the FoldIndex (Prilsuky and Felder et al, 2005) and the foldability prediction algorithm (Uversky et al, 2000) publications, preFold was further improved using these ideas as a foundation.
 The peptide charge calculation method is used as described by Moore, 1985.